brownepres/world_building/bb_obsidian/simulation/City population simulation.md

 	- Create a list of jobs with weights and randomly pick
 - Monthly income
 	- Use dollars and figure out money systems, how much is how much.
 According that make distribution for each classes monthly income, make distributions overlapping
+	- Use germany income distribution for sampling: https://germanpedia.com/income-distribution-germany/
+	- Based on the german income distribution I have created a lognormal distribution (mu and sigma are in the constants.py file) which then I can sample using numpy for random incomes.
+Now i should find a way to sample according to cast.
+Or should I create 4 different lognorm distributions for all 4 casts?
 - Family status
 	- Not sure if it is necessary right now
 - Number of kids